jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/dashed-circle.png" width="70" />

-An object's behavior during its lifetime might be guided by rules set by its class.
+An object's behavior during its lifetime may be guided by rules set by its class.
 A class might be like a special object, that aims to describe characteristics and behavior of other objects.

 When an object has a class, the contents of that object may not be so arbitrary: